josegcpa/clonal_dynamics/README.md

 ## Motivation

-This is the repository for [The Natural History and Dynamics of Clonal Haematopoiesis]().
+This is the repository for [The longitudinal dynamics and natural history of clonal haematopoiesis]().
 In this work, we investigate the fitness differences between genes, sites and individual clones using longitudinal sequencing data from >300 individuals between 54 and 103 years old.

 ## Data